horvathcso/horvathcso.github.io/O-blog/Achievements.markdown

 </tr>
 </table>

-This might not be a full list of my national level results and errors and typos may occur.
-Until the year 2017 I was running for my childhood club of [IKARUS BSE](https://www.ikarusatletika.hu/) under id.
-Tomhauser István, since than I was competing for [KSI](ksi.hu) under Kárai Kázmér.
+<p>This might not be a full list of my national level results and errors and typos may occur.
+Until the year 2017 I was running for my childhood club of <a href="https://www.ikarusatletika.hu/" target="_blank">IKARUS BSE</a> under id.
+Tomhauser István, since then I was competing for <a href="https://ksi.hu" target="_blank">KSI</a> under Kárai Kázmér.</p>
 </details>